AliveToolkit/alive2/README.md

 If you are not interested in counterexamples using `undef`, you can use the command-line argument `-disable-undef-input`.

+You can also use the first mode on a single file containing a function called “src” and also a function called “tgt”.

 In the second mode, specify a single unoptimized IR file. alive-tv will optimize it using an optimization pipeline similar to -O2, but without any interprocedural passes, and then attempt to validate the